Join Here | Log In

 Staying Well During Virus Season:

+No one enjoys getting sick—time off work, feeling terrible, and being confined to the couch with a box of tissues.
+It stinks!
 When my kids were little and got sick, a trip to the doctor would inevitably result in the doctor saying, “It’s just a virus”.
-Nothing to be done; viruses can’t be treated or prevented; your child will feel better in a few days.
+The meaning was clear: nothing to be done; viruses can’t be treated or prevented; your child will feel better in a few days.

 This mindset that there is nothing to be done about viruses continued, at least for me, until recently.
 My thoughts were that everyone catches a cold or “the crud” every year or two, usually in December or January, and that some people were lucky and didn’t get exposed to it.

 But I was wrong.
-It turns out that there is a lot you can do to help your immune system to avoid illnesses, and there are genetic reasons that some people won’t become ill from specific viruses.
+It turns out that there is a lot you can do to help your immune system avoid illnesses, and there are genetic reasons that some people won’t become ill from specific viruses.

 Let’s dive into the research on how to minimize your risk of getting sick.